tuyet-le/my-learning-tracker/README.md

 # My Learning Tracker

-A log to track and share my web development progress, helpful resources and my goals.
+A log to track and share my web development progress, helpful resources, tech meetups/workshops attended and my goals.

 ## Skills
 | Technical Skill       | Introduction / Dabbled With | Regular Use |